Leo Blanken, Associate Professor

 He also collects and DJs rare soul and funk records from the 1960s and 1970s.
 He is part of the Soul Lotto crew of DJs based in England, and some of his sets can be accessed at www.soullotto.com.

-Leo J Blanken and Jason J Lepore, "Performance Measurement in Military Operations: Information versus Incentives" (currently under review at Defence and Peace Economics)
+Leo J Blanken and Jason J Lepore, "Performance Measurement in Military Operations: Information versus Incentives", accepted for publication in Defence and Peace Economics.

 Leo J Blanken 2012 "Reconciling Strategic Studies...with Itself: A Common Framework for Choosing among Strategies" Defense and Security Analysis 28(4): 275-287